jamesbkr/Scala/README.md

-#### This is a repo that conains Scala Code samples of things I have written
+#### This is a repo that contains Scala Code samples of things I have written